About the Event

 Is there Internet access at the convention center?

 There will be complimentary internet at the convention center so attendees can access the mobile app.
-All hotels in the AAR and SBL room block have Internet access available in the lobbies and guest rooms.
+All hotels in the SBL and AAR room block have Internet access available in the lobbies and guest rooms.
 There is no Wi-Fi access in the hotel session rooms.

 Will childcare be available?

-Yes, we’ll once again be partnering with KiddieCorp, as we have in previous years.
+Yes, we’ll once again partner with KiddieCorp, as we have in previous years.
 Childcare will be available for children ages 6 months to 12 years for a nominal hourly fee.
 KiddieCorp will adhere to health and safety guidelines to ensure the well-being of all children and staff.
-Advance reservations are required through the registration process.
+Advance reservations are required.
+Please fill out this form if you wish to be contacted by our childcare provider.
+Advance registration closes on October 23rd, 2026.

 What health protocols will be implemented at the Annual Meeting?

 The Annual Meeting will follow current CDC guidelines at the time of the meeting and any applicable protocols required by our venues, state, and local governments.
-The Hynes Convention Center is committed to the health and safety of its guests, employees, and partners, and they continue with many protocols established over the last few years to ensure the facility is clean and safe.
+The Colorado Convention Center is committed to the health and safety of its guests, employees, and partners, and they continue with many protocols established over the last few years to ensure the facility is clean and safe.
 Additionally, hand sanitizers will be placed in all public spaces, meeting room corridors, show floor areas, and food and beverage areas.
-Face masks will be provided at the AAR & SBL registration desk and information desks.
-Review the AAR & SBL’s Assumption of the Risk and Waiver of Liability Relating to the Coronavirus/COVID-19 statement.
+Face masks will be provided at the registration desk and information desks.

 Registration